 With her newfound “lease on life,” Deb continues to provide marketing, public relations and social media support for her clients.
 She loves providing keynote presentations, seminars and trainings on social media.
 She now excels in telling her story as a cancer survivor and showing that “the alternative was not acceptable.”

 Based in Atlanta, Georgia, Deb’s a member of the South Cobb Business Association, the Marietta Business Association, the West Cobb Business Association and What Women Want.
-She’s a past president of The Association for Women in Communications (Denver Chapter) and was honored as an Outstanding Woman of Achievement by AWC in 2008.
+She’s a past president of The Association for Women in Communications (Denver Chapter) and was honored as an Outstanding Woman of Achievement by AWC.
 She’s a past president of the University of Colorado Denver Buff Club and currently serves as a co-chapter leader for the Atlanta Chapter of the CU-Boulder Alumni Association.
 She has an MBA degree with an emphasis in marketing from the University of Colorado and an MS in communications management from Colorado State University.